Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 are no longer valid.

 ### Better compression
-Compressing at single document level is not very efficient because the small amount of data available.
-Moving such task at Solr level can deliver very good results for two main reason:
+Compressing at single document level is not very efficient due to the small amount of data available.
+Moving this task to the Solr level can deliver very good results for two main reasons:

 - data cardinality is higher, so that means the compression algorithm can work with more representative and efficient stats
 - data compression and index organisation is one area where the Solr community dedicated and dedicates a considerable amount of effort

-### Less, more efficient I/O and CPU(compress/decompress) resources usage
+### Less, more efficient I/O and CPU (compress/decompress) resources usage
 This is again related with the Read/Write paths we described above: once the _SolrContentStore_ has been removed, we do not have to deal with external files and folders and the read, write, compress, uncompress, serialise, deserialise tasks will be no longer needed.